brickcamp/website/README.md

 A huge thanks to each and every one of these projects and their supporting communities.
 _Legal Notice: LEGO`®` is a trademark of the LEGO Group which does not sponsor, authorize or endorse this site._

 ## License
 > Life would be much easier if I had the source code. <br>
 > _Unknown Author_

-The **source code** of this project is released under the [MIT License](https://choosealicense.com/licenses/mit/), which can also be found in the LICENSE file.

-The **content** (images, texts, ...) published on Brick.Camp (and stored in this repository) is licensed under the [Creative Commons Attribution ShareAlike 4.0 International license](https://choosealicense.com/licenses/cc-by-sa-4.0/).
-Excluded from this are all images / vector graphics concerning the BrickCamp logo, which currently remains under normal copyright.
+The **site including all content** of this project is released under the [Creative Commons Attribution ShareAlike 4.0 International license](https://choosealicense.com/licenses/cc-by-sa-4.0/).

 ## Local Setup